i-vrnv/github-scoring/README.md

 See the comments in the configuration file for detailed explanations of each setting.

-## Implementation Details

-- **Spring Boot 3.x**: For the web framework and dependency management
-- **Java 21**: For modern language features
-- **Service Architecture**:
-  - `RepositoryScoreController`: Handles HTTP requests and validation
-  - `RepositoryScoreService`: Orchestrates fetching and scoring repositories
-  - `GitHubClient`: Interacts with GitHub's API
-  - `ScoreCalculator`: Implements the scoring algorithm

 ## Design Trade-offs

-- **Servlet-based Spring MVC** for simplicity and maintainability
+- **Servlet-based Spring MVC** for simplicity and maintainability.
+As I don't have information about DAU or RPS, I chose a simple servlet-based approach.
-- **Spring RestClient** for synchronous HTTP calls
+- **Spring RestClient** for synchronous HTTP calls.
+I considered using WebClient for async calls, but the complexity of handling async responses and error handling outweighed the benefits for this use case.
-- **Weighted composite score** with logarithmic scaling for stars and forks
-- **Layered architecture** for clear separation of concerns
+- **Layered architecture** for clear separation of concerns.
+Domain model is simple and I decided not to use DDD to avoid overcomplicated logic.

 ## Limitations and Potential Improvements